Justice Sustainable Development Strategy 2020 to 2023

 Modernizing the Way We Work with the Courts

-This initiative explores options for the Department to work with the Courts, Law Societies and the private bar to implement procedures and technologies in a more environmentally-conscious manner.
+This initiative explores options for the Department to work with the Courts, Law Societies and the private bar to implement procedures and technologies in a more environmentally-conscious manner, conforming with operations and rules determined by the Courts.

 Why does it matter?

 Working with the Courts and opposing parties to leverage clean virtual conferencing platforms and to digitize court documents will help to lower the environmental impact of government operations.
-The contribution this initiative provides to sustainable operations includes paper reduction, energy efficiency and reduction in travel; lowering our carbon footprint.
+The contribution this initiative provides to sustainable operations includes paper reduction, energy efficiency and where possible – a reduction in travel, lowering our carbon footprint.

 What will it look like?